John-Paul-R/EFCore.ModelExtras/README.md

 > AI _heavily_ to create documentation and to rearrange this into a publishable
 > project, rather than just being written as internal tooling.

-## Features
+## Architecture

+**EFCore.ModelExtras.Core**: Plugin infrastructure that orchestrates multiple model extension plugins without conflicts.
+Solves EF Core's limitation where only one `IMigrationsModelDiffer` can be active at a time.

+**EFCore.ModelExtras.FunctionsAndTriggers**: PostgreSQL plugin providing:
 - **Track PostgreSQL Functions and Triggers**: Declare functions and triggers in your model and have them automatically created/updated via migrations
-- **Triggers reference Functions with C# reference checks**: Trigger definitions reference the C# FunctionDefinition object, so you can both 1) get editor completions on your exisitng database functions and 2) get compile time errors if you remove a function that's in use
+- **Type-Safe Function References**: Trigger definitions reference C# `FunctionDeclaration` objects for editor completions and compile-time safety
-- **Git-Friendly**: Database procedural code is kept in dedicated source files instead of living principally in scattered migration files
+- **Git-Friendly**: Database procedural code lives in dedicated source files instead of scattered across migration files

 ## Installation